AceCoooool/detection-pytorch/README.md

 # detection-pytorch
-This repository is my reproduction of classical object detection in pytorch. （For own study and reference others' implementation --- the code quality may not good :flushed:）
+This repository is my reproduction of classical object detection in pytorch. （For own study and reference others' implementation --- welcome to pull issues :flushed:）

 ![](png/demo.gif)